mendix/docs/content/en/docs/appstore/modules/business-events.md

 To deliver these events reliably between your applications, an event broker is required.
 For apps running the Mendix cloud on licensed nodes, you'll need to purchase a license for a [Mendix Event Broker](#mendix-event-broker).

 {{% alert color="info" %}}
-Business events are supported in Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above, and current can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/).{{% /alert %}}
+Business events are supported in Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above, and currently can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/).{{% /alert %}}

 ### 1.1 Typical Use Cases